Peter Sichel: Wine entrepreneur

-He took over the family wine import business in New York, which he dissolved, instead dealing with Schieffelin, then a large drinks company.
-At this time, wine was taking off as a drink in America, overtaking fortified wine, and he advertised Blue Nun as a wine you can drink "right through the meal", using widespread advertising.
-At its peak in the 1980s, annual sales in the US reached 1.25 million cases.
+He took over the family wine business in Germany but made his principal residence New York City, where the family also had an import business, which he dissolved, instead appointing Schieffelin, then a large drinks company, U.S. importer of his family's wines.
+At this time, wine was taking off as a drink in America, overtaking fortified wine, and he worked with Schieffelin to develop Blue Nun, one of the wines in his family's portfolio, as a wine you can drink "right through the meal", using widespread advertising.
+At its peak in the 1980s, annual sales in the US reached 1.25 million cases and 3 million cases worldwide.

-Sichel has often appeared on television in Germany as a witness to the immediate post-war years in Berlin when he was head of the CIA in Berlin, and wrote several books on German wine and a guide to wine.
-He became chairman of the German parent company in 1984.
-By the 1990s, the Sichel company was sold to another German company, Langguth, and Peter had arranged sale of part of the Schieffelin company to LVMH.
+Sichel often appeared on television in Germany as a witness to the immediate post-war years in Berlin when he was head of the CIA in Berlin, and wrote several books on German wine and a guide to wine.
+In 1995, the Sichel company was sold to another German company, Langguth.
+Peter also helped arranged sale of part of the Schieffelin company to LVMH.
+He helped to found the German Wine Society, the Society of Wine Educators and to bring the Commanderie de Bordeaux to the US.
+He received the Distinguished Service Award from the Wine Spectator in 1989.
 He was president of the International Wine and Spirit Competition in 1991.
-Until 2006 he owned the Bordeaux Château Fourcas-Hosten in Listrac, which he sold to Hermès.
+Until 2006, he was a principal shareholder of Bordeaux Château Fourcas-Hosten in Listrac, which he sold to members of the Hermès family.